johannesjh/favagtk/README.md

 ### Flatpak packaging

 Fava GTK is packaged using flatpak-builder.

-The following additional system requirements are needed to locally build flatpak application packages.
+The following software is needed to build flatpak application packages.

-* flatpak-builder (installed using instructions from https://docs.flatpak.org/en/latest/first-build.html, the GNOME SDK will also be installed as part of the build process)
+* flatpak-builder (installed using instructions from https://docs.flatpak.org/en/latest/first-build.html)
-* appstream (provides the appstreamcli command)
+* appstream (provides the appstreamcli command, which is used to validate the appstream xml file)
-* desktop-file-utils (provides the desktop-file-validate command)
+* desktop-file-utils (provides the desktop-file-validate command, which is used to validate the desktop file)

 Have a look at the targets available in [the flatpak packaging Makefile](./packaging/flatpak/Makefile).
 These targets build, install and launch the Fava GTK .flatpak application package.
 For example: